What is a Buffered ETF?

 How Buffer ETFs Work

-Buffered ETFs have some downside protection which comes at the cost of a limited upside.
-Usually, the protection is for a defined period of time, say one year, but you can exit early, enter late, or roll over into the following buffered ETF (which defers taxation of potential gains).
+Buffered ETFs have some downside protection, but this comes at the cost of limited upside.
+Usually, the protection is for a defined period, say one year.
+Still, you can exit early, enter late, or roll over into the following buffered ETF (which defers taxation of potential gains).

 This is how buffer ETFs work:

-You buy a call option on an index (such as the S&P500) which, if the market goes up, lets you buy the index in the future at today’s prices.
+You buy a call option on an index (such as the S&P500), which, if the market goes up, lets you buy the index in the future at today’s prices.
 This gives upside!
-On the other side of the call option are folks who are writing the calls for income, who presumably are ok at selling at higher prices in the future.
+On the other side of the call option are folks writing the calls for income, who presumably are okay with selling at higher prices in the future.

 That part is easy to understand.
 The buffer is more complicated!
 The buffer involves buying and selling puts to “buffer” part of the downside but also selling a call option above the cap.
-This is complicated, but the reason for these three options is singular: to provide income to buy the original call option.
+This isn’t very easy, but the reason for these three options is singular: to provide income to buy the original call option.

-So, in order to get income, Buffered ETFs sell calls above the cap, and sell puts below the buffer.
-This caps the return, but funds the put to provide the buffer.
+So, to earn income, Buffed ETFs sell calls above the cap and puts below the buffer.
+This caps the return but funds the put to provide the buffer.

-Fundamentally, buffered ETFs buy and sell options above and below both the cap and buffer to provide income which then hedges the downside.
+Fundamentally, buffered ETFs buy and sell options above and below the cap and buffer to provide income, which hedges the downside.

 Ok, you don’t need to understand precisely how a buffered ETF works, but remember the paradigm that complexity favors the seller rather than the buyer.
 Buyer beware!
-Understand how these products might work in different situations and you can forget the mechanics behind them.
+Understand how these products might work in different situations, and you can forget their mechanics.

 Let’s look at how Buffered ETFs work.